PedroBuffon/BackupManagerForPlex/README.md

 - .NET 9.0 or higher
 - Windows (for Windows Forms and Windows-specific commands)
-- Plex Media Server installed
+- Plex Media Server running on the same machine

 ## 📥 How to Build and Run

 1. **Clone or download** the project
-2. **Open PowerShell terminal** in the project folder
+2. **Open PowerShell terminal** in the project folder or execute the .exe file
 3. **Build**: `dotnet build`
 4. **Run**: `dotnet run`